KletskovG/pkct/README.md

 # pkginspect
-Inspect field of your package.json
+Inspect fields of your package.json